Google Meet

 The Google Meet video conferencing tool is especially popular on .com and .org top-level domains.

-The primary market segments for websites utilizing Google Meet include education and reference, non-profit, advocacy and NGO, and Internet services.
+The primary market segments for websites utilizing Google Meet include education and reference, non-profit, advocacy and NGO, and business.

 • Education/Reference 33.3%